CodeYourFuture/curriculum/org-cyf-guides/content/testing/lighthouse/index.md

 </details>

-## Fixing the issues
+### Fix the issues one by one

 Work through the list of issues one by one.
-Fix **one at a time** and re-run the audit to check your progress.
+Fix **one error** and re-run the audit to check your progress.

 > [!TIP]
 > If you can't fix an issue, open a draft PR and ask for help.
 We are here to help each other!